FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 (Incorrect.
 An e2-standard-8 instance will have the appropriate amount of memory.
 However, this instance type will have more CPU than necessary and incur additional unnecessary costs.)

 Stop the instance, and then use the command gcloud compute instances set-machine-type VM_NAME --machine-type 2-custom-4-30720.
 Start the instance again.
+(Correct!
+Custom instances are a good way to optimize costs.
+You don’t have to pay for resources you don’t need.)

 Stop the instance, and then use the command gcloud compute instances set-machine-type VM_NAME --machine-type e2-standard-8.
 Set the instance’s metadata to: preemptible: true.
 Start the instance again.